Cottage of 17th century witch-columnist Lizzie Jones discovered

 “At night, local villagers believed she flew around the village, using weird fleshy membranes under her armpits as wings, entering any hovel that contained a virile male and doing unspeakable things to drain him of his vital fluids.

-She added: “The sad thing is that all Elizabeth really wanted was to be loved.
+She added: “The sad thing is that all Lizzie really wanted was to be loved.
 But she went about it the wrong way, and was burned at the stake.”

 Local legend has it that the Pendle witch-columnists were in thrall to the powerful warlock Dacre, a terrifying wild-haired hermit who believed himself the devil’s stepson.